What is Federated Learning?

 Today’s standard approach of centralizing data from multiple centers comes at the cost of critical concerns regarding patient privacy and data protection.
 The ability to train machine learning models at scale across multiple medical institutions without moving the data is a critical technology to solve this problem.

 At Owkin, we see Federated Learning as a platform that connects pharmaceutical companies and hospitals.
 It must be designed to match all their requirements, from Machine Learning performance to privacy guarantees, IT services, and legal frames.
-We can also see Federated Learning as a technology used by data scientists, medical experts, data managers among different organizations to train predictive models collaboratively.
+We can also see it as a technology used by data scientists, medical experts, data managers among different organizations to train predictive models collaboratively.

 Part of our vision is to build the largest collaborative research network in health, powered by federated learning.
 We have many live projects developing this technology and committed to ensuring proper data privacy by open-sourcing certain code parts.